Introducing Ryvos

 Ryvos classifies every action into one of five security tiers (T0–T4).
 Safe operations like reading files execute instantly.
 Dangerous operations like deleting data are blocked automatically.
 Everything in between follows a clear approval flow.

-On top of tier classification, Ryvos runs T2+ operations inside Docker containers with no network access, read-only mounts, and resource limits.
+On top of tier classification, Ryvos can run shell commands inside Docker containers with no network access, read-only mounts, and resource limits.
+A Guardian watchdog monitors for doom loops, stalls, and budget overruns in real time.

 Why Rust